HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 ## BTs and Traces

-A Trace is the record of a BT.
+A BT can be recorded in a trace.
 It captures the work done by each service as a collection of Spans all sharing the same Trace ID.
 More granular **operations of a service** can be captured as Children Spans which have a `childOf` reference pointing to their parent Span.
-Hence the tuple (`TraceID`, `SpanID`, `ParentID`) sufficiently describes a Span’s position in a Trace so this is called the SpanContext.
+Hence the tuple (`TraceID`, `SpanID`, `ParentID`) sufficiently describes a Span’s position in a Trace so this is called the SpanContext [[Uzziah Eyee]][Microservices Observability with Distributed Tracing].

 **Jaeger** is an open source to mimic the applications and generate traces.
 It is in [opentelemetry-demo repo](https://github.com/open-telemetry/opentelemetry-demo).
 We can simply git clone the repo and run with dokcer.
 Then it will constantly generate trace data on the backend.